matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 * Replying to a message will re-issue pings from the initial message due to [fallback replies](https://spec.matrix.org/v1.5/client-server-api/#fallbacks-for-rich-replies).
+  * A user without the power level to send `@room` can abuse this by includin `@room` in a message and getting a user with the appropriate power levels to reply to them.
 * Each time a message is edited the new version will be re-evaluated for mentions.
 * Mentions occurring [in spoiler contents](https://github.com/matrix-org/matrix-spec/issues/16)
   or [code blocks](https://github.com/matrix-org/matrix-spec/issues/15) are